AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-data-sources.md

 >[!NOTE]
 >
 > Form data model supports [OData version 4](https://www.odata.org/documentation/).
->For step-by-step guide to configure [!DNL Microsoft® Dynamics 365], online or on-premises, see [[!DNL Microsoft® Dynamics] OData Configuration](ms-dynamics-odata-configuration.md).
+>For step-by-step guide to configure [!DNL Microsoft&reg; Dynamics 365], online or on-premises, see [[!DNL Microsoft&reg; Dynamics] OData Configuration](ms-dynamics-odata-configuration.md).

 1. Go to **[!UICONTROL Tools > Cloud Services > Data Sources]**.
 Tap to select the folder where you want to create a cloud configuration.